escottalexander/stablecoin-challenge/README.md

     Remember to:
     - Check for zero value
     - Use the existing mapping
-    - Include the current ETH price in the event
+    - Include the current ETH price (in MyUSD) in the event

     <details markdown='1'>
     <summary>🎯 Solution</summary>

     ```solidity
     function addCollateral() public payable {
         if (msg.value == 0) revert Engine__InvalidAmount();